What Is The TMJ?

 Did you know that headaches can also originate from the jaw?
 Releasing these muscles can help get rid of headaches, facial pain and jaw pain associated with a dysfunctional jaw.

 TMJ Exercises you can do at home

-If you’re experiencing jaw pain, book a visit with one of our chiropractors and get started on relieving your pain now!
+If you’re experiencing jaw pain, book a visit with one of our Oakville acupuncturists and get started on relieving your pain now!

 There are a number of exercises that you can do to help speed along the recovery process.
-After being assessed by one of our chiropractors, try the following exercises to help ease your jaw pain!
+After being assessed by Dr. Jenn, try the following exercises to help ease your jaw pain!